-The capital of West Bengal, Kolkata is one of the important metropolitan cities in India.
-Located in eastern Indian, Kolkata is fondly known as the "City of Joy".
+The capital of West Bengal, Kolkata, formerly known as Calcutta, is one of the important metropolitan cities in India.
+Located in eastern India, Kolkata is fondly known as the "City of Joy".
 Many prominent names are associated with the city such as Mother Teresa, Rabindranath Tagore, Satyajit Ray and Subhash Chandra Bose to name a few.

-Kolkata is located at 22.82 degree North 88.20 degree East.
-It is spread on the banks of Hooghly River and has an elevation of 17 feet.
-The total area of Kolkata is 1480 square kilometers.
+Kolkata is located at 22.82 degree North; 88.20 degree East.
+It is spread on the banks of Hooghly River and has an elevation of 30 feet.
+The total area of Kolkata is 1886 square kilometres.
 The Sundarbans delta separates Kolkata from the Bay of Bengal.

 Some famous religious places located in the city are St. Thomas Church, Jain Maniktala, Jain Belgachhiya, Gurudwaras, and many more.
 There are plenty of hotels all over Kolkata ranging from the budget to the luxury.
 The Hyatt Regency, ITC Sonar, Oberoi Grand, The Golden Park, Hindustan international and the Ashoka are a few prominent hotels.

 The language spoken here is mostly Bengali; the other languages spoken are Hindi, English and a few others as well.
 People of all religion reside in Kolkata including Hindus, Muslims, Sikhs and Christians.